William Wyler: Legacy

-Filmography

 Honors and awards

 Wyler is the most nominated director in Academy Awards history with twelve nominations.
-He won the Academy Award for Best Director on three occasions, for his direction of Mrs. Miniver (1942), The Best Years of Our Lives (1946), and Ben-Hur (1959).
+He won the Academy Award for Best Director on three occasions, for Mrs. Miniver (1942), The Best Years of Our Lives (1946), and Ben-Hur (1959).
 He is tied with Frank Capra and behind John Ford, who won four Oscars in this category.
-He is also the only director in Academy history to direct three Best Picture-winning films (the three for which he won Best Director), and directed more Best Picture nominees than anyone else (thirteen).
+He is also the only director in Academy history to direct three Best Picture-winning films (the three for which he won Best Director), and shares with Steven Spielberg the record for directing the greatest number of Best Picture nominees (thirteen).

 He has the distinction of having directed more actors to Oscar-nominated performances than any other director in history: thirty-six.
 Out of these nominees, fourteen went on to win Oscars, also a record.
 He received the fourth AFI Life Achievement Award in 1976.
-Among those who thanked him for directing her in her debut film, was Barbra Streisand.
+Among those who thanked him for directing her in her debut film was Barbra Streisand.
 For his contributions to the motion picture industry, on February 8, 1960, Wyler has a star on the Hollywood Walk of Fame at 1731 Vine Street.
 In 1961, Wyler was chosen as one of 50 outstanding Americans of meritorious performance in the fields of endeavor, to be honored as a Guest of Honor to the first annual Banquet of the Golden Plate in Monterey, California.
 The honor was awarded by vote of the National Panel of Distinguished Americans of the Academy of Achievement.